Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Charles Edward Haff - Craig-Hallum Capital Group LLC

 Okay, great.
-And the three JV openings that you have in the second half of this year, can you just remind us which facilities those are and how many beds there will be and when they're going to open?
+And the three JV openings that you have in the second half of this year, can you just remind us which facilities those are and how many beds they will be and when they're going to open?

 Joey A. Jacobs - Acadia Healthcare Co., Inc.

-Well, the three facilities, they're located in Louisiana, Virginia and Arkansas.
+Well, the three facilities are located in Louisiana, Virginia and Arkansas.
 There's probably 200 beds for those three facilities.
 So they equal about 70 beds a piece.

 Charles Edward Haff - Craig-Hallum Capital Group LLC

 Perfect.
 Thank you.
-And then, on the labor side of things, have you found that you're having to us signing bonuses for some of those pockets where you're seeing some labor challenges?
+And then, on the labor side of things, have you found that you're having to use signing bonuses for some of those pockets where you're seeing some labor challenges?

 Joey A. Jacobs - Acadia Healthcare Co., Inc.

-Not for the nurses or the medical – other medical individuals that we might need in the hospital, where we see signing bonuses, which has been customary for years ever since I was at HCA for physicians.
-That is just a part of the package that goes when you recruit a physician that there's usually a signing bonus.
+Not for the nurses or the medical – other medical individuals that we might need in the hospital.
+Where we see signing bonuses, which has been customary for years, ever since I was at HCA, for physicians.
+That is just a part of the package that goes when you recruit a physician, that there's usually a signing bonus.

 Charles Edward Haff - Craig-Hallum Capital Group LLC